standard-for-public-code/standard-for-public-code/standards/coding-in-the-open.md

 order: 1
 ---

-# Coding in the open
+# Code in the open

 ## Measure

 * All source code for any used policy and software not used for fraud detection MUST be published and publicly accessible.
-* Any source code that is not currently in effect, such as new versions, proposals or older versions SHOULD be published.
+* Any source code that is not currently in use, such as new versions, proposals or older versions SHOULD be published.
 * Contributors MUST never upload sensitive information regarding users, the organization or third parties to the repository, for example: configurations, usernames and passwords, public keys and other real credentials used in the production system.
-* The source code MAY provide the General Public insight into what source code lies beneath any interaction they are currently in with your organization.
+* The source code MAY provide the general public insight into which source code underpins any specific interaction they have with your organization.

 ## What this does